 non-preview patch version of the current minor version.

-If the cluster is already on the latest patch version and the latest patch version is also expired, it will continue with the latest patch version of the next consecutive minor Kubernetes version, so it will result in an update of a minor Kubernetes version!
+If the cluster is already on the latest patch version and the latest patch version is also expired, it will continue with the latest patch version of the next consecutive minor (minor +1) Kubernetes version, so it will result in an update of a minor Kubernetes version!

 Kubernetes “minor version jumps” are not allowed - meaning to skip the update to the consecutive minor version and directly update to any version after that.

 1.26.x or any other version.

 This is because Kubernetes does not guarantee upgradability in this case, leading to possibly broken Shoot clusters.

 CloudProfile in such a way that consecutive Kubernetes minor versions are available.

 Otherwise, Shoot clusters will fail to upgrade during the maintenance time.